CatX711/GreetLang/GreetlangPlus.md

 We use `ovveride` to change the variable `max_speed` only for Forda.
 If you did `op(car.max_speed)` you would still get `220`.
 <br/>
-You can ovveride functions too.
+You can ovveride functions to change their contents as well.